Rtannu/MnitFlightBooking/README.md

-# MnitFlightBooking
+# MnitFlightBooking Android App
-This is for flight booking to travel from one place to another place
+This is for flight booking android app to travel from one place to another place